-Step 3: Recommendation to NSW Health Executive
+Step 2: Recommendation to NSW Health Executive

-The full applications will be ranked and a recommendation for funding made to NSW Health Executives.
+The full applications will be ranked and the Expert Review Panel will make recommendation for funding to NSW Health Executives.

 Applicants may be required to respond to key questions or concerns in writing within one week to inform the decision on funding the application.